Embird Embroidery Software

 Sfumato Stitch Portrait - Vector outline of face digitized on top of raster photo

-Vector outline of the face digitized over the raster photo.
+The vector outline of the face is digitized directly over the raster template.

 Sfumato Stitch Portrait - Face vector Sfumato object with a hole

-Face object with a hole.
-Stitches are not yet generated.
+Face object with a mouth opening.
+Stitches have not yet been generated.

 3. Adjust Parameters

-Select the face object in the Work Area or in the Object Inspector and invoke the pop-up menu.
-Choose the 'Edit' command from the pop-up menu.
-The face object switches to node editing, and the Sfumato parameters are displayed in the main control panel.
+Select the face object in the Work Area or Object Inspector and right-click to open the pop-up menu.
+Select Edit to enter node editing mode; the Sfumato parameters will appear in the Main Control Panel.

-The Mode combo box at the top of the Sfumato parameters panel allows you to switch between these working modes:
+The Mode combo box at the top of the panel allows you to navigate three working modes:

 A